NyamaoGregoryKaiser/ALX-precourse/project-{topic}-plus/README.md

-# Task Management System
+# Simple Task Manager API

-This project implements a simple task management system using C++ for the backend and a placeholder for a frontend (you'll need to implement this).
+This project implements a simple task manager API with a Python backend (Flask), PostgreSQL database, and Dockerized deployment.

-## Dependencies
+## Features

-* [List your C++ dependencies here, if any.
-Example:  SQLite (for database)]
+* CRUD operations for tasks
+* User authentication
+* Basic error handling
+* Dockerized for easy deployment
+* CI/CD pipeline with GitHub Actions

 ## Setup

-1. Clone the repository.
+1. Clone the repository: `git clone <repository_url>`
-2. Install dependencies (if any).
+2. Create a PostgreSQL database.
-3. Configure the database (see `database/schema.sql`).
+3. Update `.env` with database credentials.
-4. Run the application.
-(Instructions specific to your application setup.)
-5. (You would add instructions for building a frontend and connecting it here.)
+4. Install dependencies: `pip install -r requirements.txt`
+5. Run migrations: `alembic upgrade head`
+6. Run the application: `docker-compose up`

 ## API Documentation

-**(To be added - this section should be populated with API endpoint documentation once the backend is developed.)**
+**(This section needs to be populated with Swagger/OpenAPI specifications or similar.)**

+* `/tasks`:  GET, POST
+* `/tasks/{id}`: GET, PUT, DELETE

 ## Architecture

-**(To be added -  A diagram or description of the system architecture should be included here.)**
+**(Include a diagram or description of the system architecture.)**

+## Deployment

+1. Push code changes to GitHub.
+2. GitHub Actions will build and deploy the Docker image.